 Heroku Dashboard offers only basic monitoring options and its incident management is also quite rigid, since multiple add-ons offer a free package, it is recommended to choose a Monitoring Solution using an add-on.

 Best Heroku Monitoring Tools and Add-ons in 2023

 Now you know how important it is to monitor your Heroku apps.
 Now let’s take a look at the best Heroku Monitoring Tools and Add-ons.

-Better Uptime is available for free in a basic monitoring and incident management package.
+Better Stack is available for free in a basic monitoring and incident management package.
 Its premium packages start at $24/month.

 - 30 seconds multi-location checks

 - Incident management built-in

 - Generous free subscription package

 - Works great in tandem with Better Stack Logs - a log management solution from Better Stack

 Raygun RUM allows you to discover poor-performing parts of your application, find root cause faster, and understand how your application interacts with your customers.
 Real User Monitoring allows you to monitor front-end performance to see how your work actually impacts your application and how your users respond to it.